Multi-stage optimal dynamic treatment regimes for survival outcomes with dependent censoring

-Survival trees (random survival forests) generalize trees (random forests) by allowing censored outcomes as inputs and providing covariate-conditional survival probability estimates as outputs.
-See \citet{gordon1985} and \citet{segal1988} for survival trees and \citet{hothorn2005}, \citet{rsf}, and \citet{zhu2012} for random survival forests.
-Due to censoring, heterogeneity between two nodes cannot be ascertained by a simple mean; alternate tests such as the log-rank test \citep{peto1972, gehan1965, tarone1977} must be used.
-At each terminal node of a survival tree, the survival probability is estimated by the Kaplan-Meier procedure.
-A random survival forest is obtained by averaging the survival trees.

 The remainder of the manuscript is organized as follows.
-In Section~\ref{s:method}, we give notation and describe the dynamic treatment rule estimator.
-Consistency of the estimator is derived in Section~\ref{s:theory}, and its performance is illustrated through simulations in Section~\ref{s:sim}.
-Section~\ref{s:leukemia} is devoted to the application of the proposed method to a two-stage leukemia clinical trial.
+In Section~\ref{s:method}, we give notation and describe the dynamic treatment rule estimators.
+Theoretical properties of the estimators are derived in Section~\ref{s:theory}, and their performance is illustrated through simulations in Section~\ref{s:sim}.
+Section~\ref{s:examples} is devoted to the application of the proposed method to a cardiovascular disease cohort study and a two-stage leukemia clinical trial.
 We conclude the paper by discussing future research directions in Section~\ref{s:discussion}.